BSc (Hons) (NFQ Level 8)

 Second & Third Year

-You will continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
-You will also now start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
+You’ll continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
+You’ll also start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
+Supporting modules include:

-You build skills in biomedical research through interactions and research rotations with international researchers in a range of disease areas.
-These are undertaken within the School of Medicine and Medical Science and its affiliated teaching hospitals.
+You’ll build skills in biomedical research through interactions and research rotations with international researchers in a range of disease areas.
+These are undertaken within the School of Medicine and its affiliated teaching hospitals.

 The degree will develop your fundamental knowledge in the translation of scientific discovery into clinical utilisation.

-You will experience an innovative mix of learning methods including lectures, small group tutorials, research projects and laboratory-based learning.
+You’ll experience an innovative mix of learning methods, including lectures, small group tutorials, research projects and laboratory-based learning.